Hans5958/Hans5958/about-me.md

 I also like to chat with my friends, try to be the best on my school, and having a great time with my family, if you ask.

-You may contact me through email, or contact me through [one of my social media accounts](https://hans5958.me/accounts).
+You may contact me through email or through [one of my social media accounts](https://hans5958.me/accounts).

+You want other stuff than tech?
+Go check out [my YouTube channel](https://youtube.com/Hans5958), [my Twitter account](https://twitter.com/Hans5958), and [my blog](https://pixwp.wordpress.org).
+I also publish some random texts on [my Gists](https://gist.github.com/Hans5958).